The Best Print-On-Demand (POD) Sites To Sell Your Art Online This 2017

 When you create a Teespring campaign, you can set the selling price of your products; when a product is sold the profit you get to keep is the difference of the selling price and the base cost of the item you are selling.
 So if the base cost of a long sleeve tee is $10 and your selling price is $19; when a long sleeve tee from your campaign is sold you will earn $9.
 The more items you sell from a campaign, the cheaper the base cost will be, so aim high to earn more!

 Teespring categories are quite peculiar, in a good way.
 T-shirt designs can be browsed by Age, Family, Hobbies, Animals, Locations, Sports, Music, Occasions and alike.
-Is this their one of their main differentiators from other shops?
+Is this one of its main differentiators from other shops?
 Maybe.
+Click here to learn how to create Teespring Facebook Ads and start boosting your designs!

 US-bound orders take from 2-5 business days to arrive when selecting rush shipping, and 10-13 business days for standard shipping.
 International shipping can take 10-16 business days once production begins if you are in the US, Canada, or anywhere in Europe.
 Rush shipping is also available.